 Residents will also have the opportunity for elective experiences at additional sites, such as the UW Health Office of Quality Improvement of the University Health Services.
 These rotations will prepare graduates who are interested in employment in health systems.

-Residents seeking additional experience in direct patient care and provision of preventive clinical services also have the opportunity to set electives at one of several UW Department of Family Medicine clinics.
+The clinical rotation opportunities for each resident is matched to the resident’s interest.
+Options include the William S. Middleton Memorial Veterans Hospital (VA), University Health Services (UHS) and Center for Tobacco Research and Intervention (CTRI).
+Residents seeking additional experience in direct patient care and provision of preventive clinical services also have the opportunity to set electives at one of several UW Department of Family Medicine and Community Health clinics.
 Additional clinical sites may be developed in the future, depending on a resident’s field of prior clinical training.